A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: A Comprehensive Comparison

-For all the hashing algirhtms, we use the Algorithm \ref{alg:Qhamming} (the quantization hamming ranking approach) for search.
+For all the hashing algorithms, we use the Algorithm \ref{alg:Qhamming} (the grouped hamming ranking approach) for search.
 All the algorithms use the same 1,000 clusters generated by kmeans.
-Based on the Figure \ref{PvsCodelength}, we can pick the optimal code length of each hash algorithm.
+Based on the Figure \ref{PvsCodelengthSIFT} and \ref{PvsCodelengthGIST}, we can pick the optimal code length of each hash algorithm.
 On SIFT1M, SH, ITQ and IsoH use 128 bits code, AGH and USPLH use 256 bits code, and all the other hashing algorithms use 1,024 bits code.
 On GIST1M, AGH and IsoH use 256 bits code, ITQ uses 960 bits code, USPLH uses 64 bits code, and all the other hashing algorithms use 1,024 bits code.

-Figure \ref{PvsTimeBestSIFT} and \ref{PvsTimeBestGIST} show the {\bf recall-time} curves of various hashing algorithms using the quantization hamming ranking approach on SIFT1M and GIST1M respectively.
-A number of interesting points can be found: \begin{itemize} \item On SIFT1M, LSH performs significantly better than all the other hashing algorithms.
-On GIST1M, LSH is the second best performed algorithm.
+Figure \ref{PvsTimeBestSIFT} and \ref{PvsTimeBestGIST} show the {\bf recall-time} curves of various hashing algorithms using the grouped hamming ranking approach on SIFT1M and GIST1M respectively.
+A number of interesting points can be found: On SIFT1M, LSH performs significantly better than all the other hashing algorithms.
+On GIST1M, LSH is the second best-performed algorithm.
 It is slightly worse than SpH.
-Considering the extremely simplicity of LSH, we can draw the conclusion that LSH is the best choice among all the eleven compared hashing algorithms.
-This finding is a contradiction to the conclusions in most of the previous hashing papers. \item On SIFT1M, the performance of CH, KLSH and USPLH are even worse than that of KmeansQI.
-On GIST1M, the performance of USPLH is worse than that of KmeansQI.
-These results show that CH, KLSH and USPLH are failed to gain any advantages of using binary coding. \end{itemize}
+Considering the extreme simplicity of LSH, we can conclude that LSH is the best choice among all the eleven compared hashing algorithms.
+This finding is a contradiction to the conclusions in most of the previous hashing papers.

+In the previous and the remaining experiments, we require all the algorithms to return 100 answers, \ie, fix $K=100$.
+To show this setting is reasonable, we plot the {\bf recall-time} curves of various hashing algorithms with $K=1$ and $K=10$ in the Figure \ref{PvsTimeBestK1} and \ref{PvsTimeBestK10}.
+We can see the same trend as $K=100$.
+As $K=1, 10, 100$, LSH is always the best performed algorithm on SIFT1M and the second best-performed algorithm on GIST1M.